 We invite stakeholders' views on our provisional decision and notice of intention to release the Limitation on Bundling Provisions.
 The information we receive will inform our final decision on the outcome.

-We would particularly like to hear from respondents representing banks, SMEs, relevant regulators and the UK Government.
+We would particularly like to hear from respondents representing banks, SMEs, relevant regulators and the UK government.

 We are not seeking views on any other order or undertaking relevant to retail banking for small- and medium-sized enterprises (SMEs).